guanjue/S3norm/README.md

 ##### The format of bedgraph is as follows:
 ##### The four columns are chromosome, bin_start, bin_end, and signal in the bin.
 ##### For the S3norm full pipeline, the average read counts for each bin should be used as signal.
+##### For the bedgraph files, they can be generated from bed file AND bigwig files by the bigWigAverageOverBed in UCSC utilities (http://hgdownload.soe.ucsc.edu/admin/exe/)
 ```
 >>> head sig1.bedgraph
 chrX	23515400	23515600	30.95